lethabondumo/tailwind-css-intro/README.md

 ## What

 This is a TailwindCSS intro created by Niamh Doyle.
-Also covered is an intro to daisyUI and Material UI Icons.
+Also covered is an intro to daisyUI, Material UI Icons and Pravatar avatars.
 Links to all these are below.

 ## Today's objective